 While shaping this strategy, we did not want to repeat the mistakes of the past.
-Our goals were: to maintain the strongest military in the world, to not "hollow out" the force, to take a balanced approach to budget cuts, to put everything on the table, and to not break faith with troops and their families.
+Our goals were: to maintain the strongest military in the world and to do our share of deficit reduction, recognizing that no country maintains its military might if its economy is weakened.
+We are determined to not break faith with troops and their families, to not "hollow out" the force, to take a balanced approach to budget cuts, and to put everything on the table.
 Throughout the review we made sure this was an inclusive process, and General Dempsey and I worked closely with the leadership of the Services and Combatant Commanders, and consulted regularly with members of Congress.

-As a result of these efforts, the Department is strongly united behind the recommendations we are presenting today.
+As a result of these efforts, the Department is strongly united behind the recommendations we have presented to Congress.
 Consistent with Title I of the Budget Control Act, this budget reflects \$259 billion in savings over the next five years and \$487 billion over the next ten years compared to the budget plan submitted to Congress last year.
 Under the five year budget plan, the base budget will rise from \$525 billion in FY13 to \$567 billion in FY17.
 When reduced war-related funding requirements are included, we expect total U.S. defense spending to drop by more than 20 percent over the next few years from its peak in 2010, after accounting for inflation.